Host a Rally Event Guide

 Did you just find out your state senator has written a pro-abortion bill?
-Is there a pro-life bill that’s being voted on and you want to rally in support?
-Did you find out that your school is hosting a pro-abortion speaker?
+Is there a pro-life bill that’s being voted on, and you want to rally in support?
+Did you realize your school is hosting a pro-abortion speaker?
 These are the times to RALLY the troops and spread the pro-life message!
-Whether it’s in support or opposition, you and your group need to be there!
+Whether it’s in support or opposition, you and your group need to be there, spreading the pro-life message.
 Use this event guide to plan your next rally.

 Plan event logistics.